chop-dbhi/harvest-site/_posts/2014-02-23-custom-controls-in-cilantro.md

 date: 2014-02-23
 ---

 This is the next article in the [Configuring Cilantro Like a Pro]({% post_url 2014-02-16-configuring-cilantro-like-a-pro %}) series.
-To recap, a configuration system is being integrated into Cilantro to make it simple for application developers to customize components in Cilantro to suit their data or domain needs.
+To recap, a configuration system has been integrated into Cilantro to make it simple for application developers to customize components in Cilantro to suit their data or domain needs.
 The first article discussed setting configuration options, creating and setting custom templates, and what Cilantro calls "logical data types".
 This article gives an overview and example of creating a custom query control.

 ### What is a query control?